Vetdatahub/VetDataHub/contributing.md

 ### 3. Providing Dataset Links

-After hosting your dataset, create a text filewith the name of your dataset within your contribution's directory.
-In this file, provide the following details:
+After hosting your dataset.Within your contribution's directory provide the following details in the Readme.md file:
 - Name of the dataset
 - Brief description of the dataset
 - Link to download the dataset from the external hosting service